My recipes → Your inbox. Sign up today!

 Instructions

-• Add in zucchini, kale, broccoli, veggie broth and water.
-Make sure that there is enough liquid to come about 1 inch over the veggies.
-Bring everything to a boil and then reduce down to a simmer and cook for ten minutes or until the broccoli is tender.
+• Next, add in the zucchini, kale, broccoli florets, vegetable broth, and water.
+You should have enough liquid to cover the veggies.
+Turn up the heat and bring everything to a boil, then reduce it to a simmer, partially cover, and cook for another ten minutes or until the broccoli is tender.

-• Turn off the heat and toss in the garlic and ginger.
-Pop on a lid and let the soup sit until it is cool enough to handle.
+• Turn off the heat, add in apple cider vinegar and garlic, then pop on a lid.
+Allow the soup to sit until it's cool enough to handle.

-• Working in batches, add the soup to a blender along with a small handful of the parsley, cilantro and little pinch of salt in each batch.
+• Working in batches, add the soup to a blender along with a small handful of the parsley, cilantro and a pinch of salt in each batch.
 Blend until creamy.
-Transfer the soup into a storage container or into a pot and repeat until you have blended all the soup.

 Notes

-*This soup will last up to 5 days stored in an airtight container in your fridge (I like to use mason jars).
+*This soup will last up to 5 days stored in an airtight container in your fridge (I like to store it in glass mason jars).

 Gluten Free, Low Carb + Keto, Recipes, Soup + Stew + Chili, Vegan, Vegetarian, Video